Kaaserne/cpp-lazy/README.md

 }
 ```

-This is actually exactly the same as:
+This is actually exactly almost identical as:
 ```cpp
 // If standalone:
 std::cout << lz::random(0, 32, n);